The Last Days<br>of Raggedy<br>Anne & Andy

 There was only one thing she could do now.

-Before his eye opened, Andy was dreaming about the day Anne took him to the Pier 39 in San Francisco.
+Before his eyes opened, Andy was dreaming about the day Anne took him to the Pier 39 in San Francisco.
 It was a Tuesday, and she wanted them to spend some alone time together.
 They did all the corny stuff.
 They had ice cream, had dinner at the Fog Harbor Fish House, walked about the Bay Aquarium like a tourist and just existed in the moment.
 They both left behind the problems they were having and just enjoyed each other’s company.
-Whenever he thought of Anne after that, he’d remember that day.
+Whenever he thought of Anne after that, he’d remembered that day.
 It the day he finally felt like she was protecting him and no matter what happened after that, she would be there to have his back.

 When Andy opened his eyes, it took a few moments to register where he was.
 The fear and panic rushed back to him as he realized what he was.
 There was daylight outside.
 There was no telling how long he’d been asleep.
 The pounding outside the security office door had ceased.
 Apparently, the undead had found something more interesting to check out.